-If the numerous natural disasters in recent weeks have taught us anything, it’s that the more citizens are self sufficient, the better they fare when Mother Nature runs amok.
-When this self sufficiency is pursued as a lifestyle, it is known as homesteading.
+If the numerous natural disasters in recent weeks have taught us anything, it’s that the more citizens are self-sufficient, the better they fare when Mother Nature runs amok.
+When this self-sufficiency is pursued as a lifestyle, it is known as homesteading.

 Have you noticed that in the aftermath of unexpected and devastating disruptions to modern life, it is frequently the homesteaders who rise up as the everyday heroes?
 I know I have.

-Why Homesteading Helps (whether urban or rural)
+Why Homesteading? (whether urban or rural)

 Let’s take a look at the top 7 reasons why homesteading is becoming a “thing” today no matter whether a family lives in a rural or urban setting.
 In fact, the more our society modernizes and becomes dependent on technology, the more critical these traditional life skills become.

 To learn more about incorporating homesteading skills at your own modern homestead, check out the educational website Steader.
-You can best support this valuable homesteading initiative by participating in its Kickstarter campaign.

 1. Stuff happens

-Snow storms, hurricanes, and so much else.
+Snowstorms, hurricanes, and so much else.
 Extended power outages.
 Downed trees.
-The better prepared and skilled you are, the less it HURTS and the more you can HELP others.
+The better prepared and skilled you are, the less it HURTS, and the more you can HELP others.

 2. Skills for life

-Especially for kids, homesteading instills work ethic, problem solving, use of a wide variety of tools and so many other skills.
+Especially for kids, homesteading instills work ethic, problem-solving, use of a wide variety of tools and so many other skills.
 It is also the best and most fun way to learn!
 From how to grow broccoli to fixing the brakes, steading creates life skills that cannot be lost or replaced.
 They are skills that serve as a safety net for children for their entire lives.

 3. So beautiful!

-Homesteaders turn resource consuming areas into resource producing paradises.
-Homesteading can save money and time, while turning your land into something worth living in!
+Homesteaders turn resource-consuming areas into resource-producing paradises.
+Homesteading can save money and time while turning your land into something worth living in!
 A homestead can be a haven in the modern world, a place to rejuvenate mind, body, spirit, and even your microbiome!

 4. Simple Education

-A few recent studies show that many Americans not only don’t know where there food comes from but don’t even know how it grows!
+A few recent studies show that many Americans not only don’t know where their food comes from but don’t even know how it grows!
 Kids (and adults!) who think potatoes grow on trees and chickens poop tomatoes!
 A friend of mine once told me how her co-worker, disgusted by hearing that her eggs came from chickens, said, “my eggs come from Kroger.”

 Cultivating an appreciation for real food and farmers needs to begin at home, including your backyard or back porch if possible.
 Even the most urban or apartment dwelling homesteader can show the beauty and value of growing food and redeeming spaces.